-Nivada Grenchen is a watch brand that was originally founded by Jacob Schneider in Grenchen, Switzerland in 1926, and that was relaunched two years ago.
+Nivada Grenchen is a brand that was originally founded by Jacob Schneider in Grenchen, Switzerland in 1926 — and was relaunched in 2020.

 In 1976 Schneider’s son Max took over the business, and the distribution company he set up in the US was called Croton Company, and you can find the same watches labeled with Nivada Grenchen, Croton, or both.
 Nivada Grenchen manufactured automatic watches as early as 1930, and this led to the creation of Nivada Grenchen’s first waterproof automatic watch called the Antarctic in 1950.
 According to the company, the watch was worn by members of the American Navy’s Deep Freeze 1 during their expedition to the South Pole from 1955 to 1956.